MASDXI/web3jsTutorial/README.md

 ## Project setup

-start your Ganache GUI, Ganache CLI before
+start your Ganache GUI, Ganache CLI before and deploying smartcontract with REMIX IDE + METAMASK recommended to set gas in Local testnet to 0 for developing purpose.

 [web3.js](https://github.com/ethereum/web3.js/)